Low Testosterone in Women

 If you're already dealing with adrenal fatigue, too much exercise can actually make things worse.
 So start slow and build up from there.

 • Get enough zinc.
-This mineral is essential for testosterone production.
+This mineral is essential for testosterone production7.
 You can find it in pumpkin seeds, oysters, beef, chicken, and beans.
 If you don't eat meat or seafood, consider supplementing with zinc (just balance with copper).

 • Optimize your diet.
 A nutrient-dense diet is key for adrenal and hormone health.
 Make sure to include plenty of healthy fats, like avocados, olive oil, coconut oil, and nuts and seeds.
 Eat plenty of vegetables (aim for at least half your plate at each meal), some fruit, and quality protein sources.